 And don’t forget security.
 You need your content to be safe.
 Look for multi-factor authentication, a proven track record, and assurances of cyber security.

-The bottom line: Expect the software to facilitate your most important business transactions.
+The bottom line: Whether you choose M-Files, eFileCabinet, Docuware, or another great pick, expect the software to facilitate your most important business transactions.

 When Do I Need a Document Management Software?